connervieira/Predator/CONFIGURATION.md

         - `camera1_sound` is the sound played to alert the user of a traffic camera (speed/red-light camera) detected at a far distance.
         - `camera2_sound` is the sound played to alert the user of a traffic camera (speed/red-light camera) detected at a moderate distance.
         - `camera3_sound` is the sound played to alert the user of a traffic camera (speed/red-light camera) detected at a critically near distance.
+        - `alpr_sound` is played to alert the user of an ALPR camera detected within the configured distance in information mode.
     - The `path` value should be set to the file path of the audio file you want to play.
     - The `repeat` value should be set to how many times you want the sound effect to be repeated.
         - Under normal circumstances, this value should just be "1", but there might be some cases in which you want to play a particular sound repeatedly.